 The following is a list of our principal values that distinguish Central from other institutions (in alphabetical order):

 Accountability.
-We commit to holding ourselves and each other Accountable to the highest ethical standards and to fostering a culture of civility, collegiality, and justice.
+We commit to holding ourselves and each other Accountable to the highest ethical standards and to fostering a culture of civility, collegiality, and fairness.

 Collaboration.
 We commit to Collaboration within the University and the Connecticut State Colleges and University system, as well as with our legislators, industry, and community partners.